 When you lose a person to mental illness, it's as if they truly died.
 There's no discernible trace of your loved one left.
 It's both shocking and surreal.
 You see, mental illness is not a disease unto itself; it stems from social resistance like childhood trauma and abuse.
 This often leads to continued vulnerability as an adult, including a predisposition toward addiction, and, the codependency that goes with it.

 For nearly two years, it felt like a piece of me was missing.
 Because, it was.
 But life has a way of rolling ever-forward.
 Today, I count myself lucky.
 Not just for surviving, but for finding the ability to open my heart again.
 To imagine living again.
-It was not at all easy.
-It took a soul even more stubborn than mine to convince me that all I lost could be found once more.
-And, it has.

 Numbers kept me sane in between then and now.
 It was the same for John Nash.
 He made sense of the world through numerical patterns.
 Like the Nash equilibrium.
 When balance went missing from my world, it was all in the numbers.
 The accounting error was in rightly assuming it would not benefit the other player to change his strategy.
 Because, it wouldn't.
 You never subtract a positive integer.
 It's like taking every dollar you have and burning it to stay warm on an August day in Georgia.